 Explainer

-1. Opt for eco-friendly trees, please.
+1. Opt for eco-friendlier trees.

-2. Call it a wrap on single use wrapping.
+2. Limit single use wrapping.

 While paper products aren’t as polluting as plastic or food waste, most wrapping paper is not recyclable, and ends up in landfill after a few minutes of use.
 Local recycling rules vary, but often the problem is metallic components, added wax-coated shine and dyes, as well as tissue, according to Zero Waste DC.
 To cut back on the piles of garbage filling up the bin after all the gift-giving this holiday season, opt for recyclable materials such as newspapers or specifically recyclable wrapping paper.
 Even better, go for reusable materials like gift bags and cloth wrapping that can be used over and over as a yearly tradition.

-3. Gift mindfully this season.
+3. Gift mindfully.

 5. Forgo the New Year’s Eve fireworks.